Last Updated: 08/30/2019 14:50

-Remember, you want to use copyrighted image in such a way as to not end up in a lawsuit.
+Remember, you want to use copyrighted material in such a way as to not end up in a lawsuit.
 Sure, you may prevail in court, but at what cost?
-You may win your case, but be seriously financially damaged, so think carefully before using copyrighted material without permission.
+You may win your case, but be seriously financially damaged, so please think carefully before using copyrighted material without permission.

 Frequently Asked Questions about Images

 Does the Library or CLEAR subscribe to royalty-free images that instructors can use?

 - CLEAR licenses royalty-free image repositories, and they're accessible to the CLEAR Production Department only.
 It's best to send images you find online as examples to your Instructional Consultant, and they'll pass them on to the Production Department for finding similar images in the repositories.

 I found an image on the Internet that I'd like to use in my online course.
 What are the rules for using it?

 - If the image is in the public domain or deemed free to use based on open access, please feel free to use it.
 Creative visual works, such as paintings and sculptures, which are published prior to 1924 are considered in the public domain.
 Highly accurate photographs of these pre-1924 creative visual works of art are usually considered "slavish" copies that also fall into the public domain.

 - If the image is licensed under Creative Commons terms CC0, CC BY, or CC BY-ND, then please feel free to use it as long as you adhere to the Creative Commons attribution guidelines.
 UNT's uses would be violative of all other CC licenses.
 Please visit our Creative Commons page for more information.